dslab-epfl/klint/tool/ReadMe.md

 You'll need Python 3, the root Makefile takes care of creating a venv for you.

 You can install the tool by using `pip install .` and use it via the `klint` executable or by `import`ing it.
-The list of known good versions of the deps can be found in the `constraints` file, that can use via `pip install -c constraints .`.
+The list of known good versions of the deps can be found in the `constraints` file, that you can use with `pip install -c constraints .`.

 Two layers: